 We've got the answer!

 Established in 1964, the San Jose Flipper Dippers dive club is one of the oldest skin and SCUBA diving Clubs in the San Francisco Bay Area.
 We've had over 100 members and many have been with the Club for over 20 years!
 Lots of experienced divers to dive with.
 We have dives and other activities scheduled almost every weekend during the year -- and you don't need to be a Club member to join us on our dives.

-You can always find someone to dive with!
+You can always find someone to go diving with!

-Loads of FUN SCUBA dives: beach dives, kayak dives, freediving, charter boat dives, abalone diving, spear fishing, photography, lobster dives . . . just to name a few.
+Loads of FUN SCUBA dives: beach dives, kayak dives, freediving, charter boat dives, spear fishing, photography, lobster dives . . . just to name a few.

 Divers and non-divers alike are welcome to all Club meetings!